Budgeting For Beginners: 5 Step Guide

 What is a Budget?

-A budget is a spending plan based on your income and expenses over a period of time.
+A budget is a spending plan based on your income and expenses over a specified period.

 It is simply a way to keep track of the money coming in and where it is going.
 Budgeting and creating a plan for your money allows you to control how it is being spent.